 The Forum on inclusive entrepreneurship has set the table for the upcoming release of a study on the representation of women and people from diverse backgrounds in the entrepreneurial ecosystem, conducted jointly by the Chamber and Femmessor.

 About the Strategic Forum on entrepreneurial diversity

-The Strategic Forum on entrepreneurial diversity was jointly developed by the Chamber of Commerce of Metropolitan Montreal and Femmessor, in cooperation with the Caisse de dépôt et placement du Québec, Desjardins, Export Development Canada (EDC), the Government of Quebec, Fondaction, Hydro-Québec, Investissement Québec, La Presse, Montreal Gazette, the Palais des congrès de Montréal, the Women Entrepreneurship Knowledge Hub and Ubisoft.
+The Strategic Forum on entrepreneurial diversity was jointly developed by the Chamber of Commerce of Metropolitan Montreal and Femmessor, in cooperation with the Caisse de dépôt et placement du Québec, Desjardins, Export Development Canada (EDC)l, the Government of Quebec, Fondaction, Hydro-Québec, Investissement Québec, La Presse, Montreal Gazette, the Palais des congrès de Montréal, the Women Entrepreneurship Knowledge Hub and Ubisoft.